-COVID County Health Department safety guidelines will be adhered to.
-Which includes, but not limited to, temperature checks, face masks, additional handwashing, increased disinfection of campus.
-Home-Bases Symptom Check provided as an attachment on last page of handbook.
+County Health Department illness safety guidelines will be adhered to.
+Which may include, but not limited to, temperature checks, face masks, additional handwashing, increased disinfection of campus and at-home quarantine if necessary.

 If a student is ill in the morning, he or she should not come to school and endanger his or her health and the health of others.
 If a student becomes ill at school, parents will be contacted to come after the child and take him/her home.
 It is important to provide the school with a telephone number which will assist the nurse or office personnel in contacting parents or guardians.
 Parents must provide a signed note explaining the child's absence upon return to school.